hardik-vala/charles/README.md

 # CHARLES

 CHARLES (CHAracter Resolution Label-Entry System) is a web-application for annotating characters in literary texts.
+Can be used generally for the task of cross-document entity resolution.